Flea Boom Caused by 2018 Heatwave

 I can’t get rid of them

 Whilst we can give you advice on how to limit the infestation, unfortunately, the steps don’t always work, and a better solution is needed.
 Don’t worry though, as Confirm A Kill can help you limit the spread of fleas during the flea boom.
-We can provide a free, no-obligation quote to anyone who suspects they have fleas on their property.
+We can provide a free, no-obligation flea control quote to anyone who suspects they have an issue in their property.

 There are a number of solutions that we have that aren’t available to the general public, and we recommend that if you feel the flea infestation is getting too much or not going, to contact us on 0115 913 5724 or directly 07791 396 543.